Robert-Xsa/Sequence-modeling-and-time-series-analysis-Concepts/README.md

 # **Sequence prediction using deep neural networks**

 Sequence prediction using deep neural networks involves training models to make predictions based on input sequences.
-Also synthetic time series dataset were used.
+Synthetic sequence dataset were used.

 All processes were archieved in my kaggle notebook;